Yanga (composition)

 Yanga is a composition for choir, percussion quartet, and orchestra written in 2019 by the Mexican composer Gabriela Ortiz with a text by Santiago Martin Bermúdez.
 The work was commissioned by the Los Angeles Philharmonic for the ensemble's centennial celebrations.
 Its world premiere was given by the Tambuco Percussion Ensemble, the Los Angeles Master Chorale, and the Los Angeles Philharmonic conducted by Gustavo Dudamel at the Walt Disney Concert Hall on October 27, 2019.
+The work won two awards at the 2026 Grammys.

 Composition

 Yanga is written in one continuous movement divided into four sections and lasts about 17 minutes in performance.

 Background

 The piece was inspired by the African revolutionary Gaspar Yanga, who led a maroon colony of enslaved Africans in the highlands near Veracruz, Mexico (then New Spain) during the early period of Spanish colonial rule.
 It was originally conceived as an opera for the Festival del Centro Histórico and its director Sergio Vela—a project that has been unable to materialize due to financial restrictions.
 Bermúdez adapted a shorter poem from his original libretto, however, which became the main text for Yanga in addition to texts inspired by texts of Congo origin.

 In the score program note, Ortiz wrote, "One of the most important features of the work is the use of African instruments that arrived in Latin America such as the batás, guiros, shekeres, cabasas, among others.
 My idea was to add the unique color of these instruments into a musical discourse from my imaginary sound world without trying to directly emulate Afro-Latin American rhythms.
 The choir is often used rhythmically, creating various polyphonic textures and thus dialoguing with the solo percussion parts and the orchestra."
 She added, "To me Yanga is a work of an immense expressive force that speaks of the greatness of humanity when in search of equality and the universal right to enjoy freedom to the fullest."